rodolphe37/my-awesome-custom-alert/README.md

 // AND CUSTOMIZE THE MODAL BACKGROUND COLOR FOR EACH TYPE OF ALERT

-  success, // boolean value - for appear or not the success window successMessage, // string - message success error, //boolean value - for appear or not the error window errorMessage, // string - message error warning, // boolean value - for appear or not the warning window warningMessage, // string - message warning info, // boolean value - for appear or not the info window infoMessage, // string - message info customStyleColor, // HEX, rgba, hsl, gradient, etc... - Background value for modal withButton, // boolean - value for appear or desappear the button window buttonText, // string - button content
+  success, // boolean - for appear or not the success window successMessage, // string - message success error, //boolean - for appear or not the error window errorMessage, // string - message error warning, // boolean - for appear or not the warning window warningMessage, // string - message warning info, // boolean - for appear or not the info window infoMessage, // string - message info customStyleColor, // HEX, rgba, hsl, gradient, etc... - Background value for modal withButton, // boolean - for appear or desappear the button window buttonText, // string - button content

 ```